Permutation-Based True Discovery Guarantee by Sum Tests: Permutation testing

-\section{Permutation Testing}
+\section{Permutation testing}

-To find the critical value for the test statistic $T_S$ we will use permutations.
+To test $H_S$ with significance level $\alpha$ we will use permutations.
 Let $\Pg$ be a collection of transformations $\pi :\mathcal{X}\rightarrow\mathcal{X}$ of the sample space; these may be permutations, but also other transformations such as rotations \citep{rotat,rotations} and sign flipping \citep{score}.
 We assume that $\Pg$ is an algebraic group with respect to the operation of composition of functions.
 The group structure is important as, without it, the resulting test may be highly conservative or anti-conservative \citep{hoeff, south}.

-Denote with $T_i=T_i(X)$ and $T_i^{\pi}=T_i(\pi X)$, with $\pi\in\Pg$, the statistics computed on the observed and transformed data, respectively.
-The main assumption of permutation testing is that the joint distribution of the statistics $T_i^{\pi}$, with $i\in N$ and $\pi\in\Pg$, is invariant under all transformations in $\Pg$ of $X$.
-This assumption is common to most permutation-based multiple-testing methods, such as maxT-method \citep{westyoung, meinshausen, prclosed, fdpbounds}.
-For some choices of the group $\Pg$, the assumption holds only asymptotically \citep{permglm, rotations, score}.
-Detailed illustration and examples can be found in \citet{pesarin}, \citet{toperm} and \citet{exact}.
-Here, we consider a slightly stronger assumption that is easier to check.
+Denote with $T_i=T_i(\mathbf{X})$ and $T_i^{\pi}=T_i(\pi \mathbf{X})$, with $\pi\in\Pg$, the statistics for the original and transformed variables, respectively, and with $t_i$ and $t_i^\pi$ the values computed on the observed and transformed data.
+The main assumption of permutation testing is the following.